NikolasRR/NikolasRR/README.md

 ## About

-I'm a brasilian web full stack developer and a mechanical engineering student.
+I'm a brazilian mechanical engineering student with a passion for programming.
 I am currently working as a researcher for Ford Motor Company.
 ___
 ## Technologies